Celebrate the Holidays in Baltimore

 The holiday cheer in Baltimore spreads throughout neighborhoods like Hampden where you can experience the “Miracle on 34th Street” lights and decorations that pop up starting the Saturday after Thanksgiving and stay on until New Year’s Eve.
 The displays are so bright they get national attention from outlets such as NBC News and Business Insider year after year!
 Learn more about the history of the display here, which was started by a local couple over 70 years ago.
 During your visit, try to spot the crowd favorites such as the hubcap tree or the bicycle wheel snowman.

 This holiday tradition started in 2009 by a team of hardworking volunteers who dedicate months to building the train garden as a way to celebrate the community and history of Highlandtown.
-The massive display is housed in Engine House #41 at 520 S. Conkling Street in Highlandtown.
+The massive display is housed in Engine House #41 at 520 S. Conkling Street, and features vignettes of past and present Highlandtown memorials including the Natty Boh tower, Creative Alliance and Patterson Park.
 It’s free to view and open to the public starting the Saturday after Thanksgiving and running through New Year’s Day.
 Check the train garden website for specific hours.